rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 which can result in the following consequences when the server does not have enough inodes when creating more files:

-- Yiu might lose data.
+- You might lose data.
 - The applications might crash.
 - The server might restart.
 - Processes might not restart.